A way to protect the policyholders from the misselling of insurance.

 How does Free-Look Period Cancellation work

-When you receive the policy document, there are a few things that you must verify and go through in detail, the insurance contract, the policy certificate, the benefit illustration, product brochure, terms and conditions of the policy, etc. While in most of the cases everything is fine, in a rare few, there could be any of the following expectation gaps.
+When you receive the policy document, there are a few things that you must verify and go through in detail, the insurance contract, the policy certificate, the benefit illustration, the product brochure, the terms and conditions of the policy, etc. While in most cases everything is fine, in a rare few, there could be any of the following expectation gaps.

 - What you have been told is not what has been sold to you;

 - The terms & conditions of the policy are not as per your expectations;

 - The features, benefits, and policy exclusions, as understood by you are different from what is actually included;

 - There could be any other reason for disappointment.

 The IRDA has stipulated that certain insurance contracts can be returned to the insurer under certain conditions, i.e. they can be canceled and you would get back the full premium amount paid.